WAR THROUGH CHILDREN’S EYES

 Your story should be written in English and demonstrate a clear, original voice with a strong imagination.
 It is important to keep in mind that your story must address the theme of the competition.

-The deadline for submitting your artwork is May 15th, 2023.
+The deadline for submitting your artwork is October 18th, 2024.
 You can find our full terms and conditions on our website here.
 To enter the competition, an adult sponsor (such as a teacher, parent or mentor) must submit digital photographs of your completed artwork through our online form and donate on this page.

 Who May Enter